 Before pursuing a master's, I was a freelance, multimedia journalist abroad with the support of Round Earth Media (of the International Women's Media Foundation).
 I was also the trusty side-kick (editorial assistant) for Deca, a global journalism collective of ten award-winning magazine journalists.

-I am motivated by a vision of journalism as a broadly inclusive service to the public that facilitates information access, holds power to account and brings people and communities together.
+I am motivated by a vision of journalism as a broadly inclusive service to the public that facilitates the exchange of information, holds power to account and brings people and communities together.